ikhwansahalan/22076332_AA1/README.md

 ## 5. Methodology

 ### Setting Up an Enterprise Miner Project
+Outline:
 1. Create a new SAS Enterprise Miner Project
 2. Create a new SAS Enterprise Miner process flow diagram
 3. Place the input data source on the process flow diagram

+After collecting the dataset, a new project in SAS Enterprise Miner was set up.
+A new diagram was created in the project and placed the dataset into the File Import node as in the figure below;

 ### Exploring Input Data and Replacing Missing Values
 1. Explore the statistical properties of the variables in the input data set.
 2. Partition the input data into Training and Test data sets.